 The Truth by Neil Strauss

 I remember when I was younger, other girls would warn me about The Game, a guide for pickup artists.
-One tip is for men to “neg” women and lower their self-esteem so it’s easier to score.
+Its most infamous tip is “negging” women, lowering their self-esteem so it’s easier for men to score.
 I thought that was so dumb.
 Apparently, the author of that book now agrees.
 The Truth is sort of his redemption memoir.
 The details on his sex addiction, childhood traumas, and a weird family secret are so painfully honest and raw I have to give him credit.
 I recommend this book, especially for men who feel lost in the dating/relationship scene.